Repair Café: History

 In 2017, the first International Repair Day was announced.
-It is intended to be an annual event, taking place on the third Saturday of October each year.
+It is an annual event held on the third Saturday of October.

 Knowledge sharing

 In 2017, the Repair Café Foundation developed an online tool—RepairMonitor—enabling volunteers to collect and share knowledge about repair data via the database.
-In March 2018, information about almost 4,000 repairs had been entered into this system, aiming to promote repairability and durability of products.
+The data follows the Open Repair Data standard, logging key information such as product category, brand, product age, the fault experienced, the repair attempted, the repair status and if the repair was not successful, what was the reason for the repair failure.
+As of October 2025, over 305,649 repairs are available in the open repair database.

 3D printing of broken parts

 Some Repair Cafés have begun to use 3D printers for replicating broken parts.
 Broken pieces of domestic appliances may be able to be pieced or glued back together, after which they can be scanned with a 3D scanner.
 Examples of 3D scanners include David Starter-Kit, 3D Systems Sense, MakerBot Digitizer, Fuel 3D, Microsoft Kinect, and Asus Xtion.
 Once the physical object is scanned, the 3D model is rendered.
 It can be converted to a .stl or .obj format and revised using geometry processing software such as makeprintable, netfabb, MeshLab, Meshmixer, Cura, or Slic3r.
 It is printed using a 3D printer client, creating a physical part using the 3D printer.
-The complete process takes some time to complete.
+The entire process takes some time to complete.